 And just moments later, the hosts took the lead.
-Oliver James smashed a cross along the six-yard box and the impressive Saydee made no mistake to convert in off the crossbar.
+Oliver James whipped a cross along the six-yard box and the impressive Saydee made no mistake to convert in off the crossbar.

 Bertrand added a second four minutes later as the ball fell his way following a bit of pinball inside the box.
 The defender couldn't miss.

-The Cherries were now rampant and made their dominance pay, adding a third and fourth before half-time.
+The Cherries were now rampant and were well worth their lead, adding a third and fourth before half-time.
 Luke Pardoe was picked out in acres inside the box and he smashed beyond James Callan before Saydee, on the turn, rifled in off the far post to give the Bees a mountain to climb in the second period.